zeldamods/byml-v2/README.md

-## Simple bymlv2 parser + byml-to-yml script
+## Simple bymlv2 parser + converter (to JSON or YAML)

+Features:

-Unlike other parsers, this handles v2 files which is the version used in *The Legend of Zelda: Breath of the Wild*.
+* Handles v2 files properly.
+This is the version that is used by *The Legend of Zelda: Breath of the Wild*.
+* Supports 64-bit node types which are used in *Super Mario Odyssey*.

-Additionally, this is cross platform (and not as an afterthought) and handles both the big endian and little endian formats correctly.
+* Cross platform (and not as an afterthought).
+* Handles both the big endian and little endian formats correctly.